 Five Insights from One of the World’s Fastest Growing Companies

-Every month, somewhere in world, I have the fortunate privilege of sharing my latest thinking with small, medium and large size businesses.
-Oftentimes I learn more from the experience about their business, industry, challenges, threats, opportunities, and the tenacity that is necessary to stay competitive than they learn from me.
-It’s like earning a micro-MBA every day when I ask a question, or observe a presentation and discover something new.
-I also read a ton of books, listen to business podcasts, and constantly keep my ear to the ground listening to what is happening in real time.
-Recently, I was invited to share my thoughts with one of these rock star companies on how to stay relevant and on the cutting edge.
+Every month, somewhere in the world, I have the fortunate privilege of sharing my latest thinking with small, medium, and large-sized businesses.
+Often I learn more from the experience about their businesses, industries, challenges, threats, opportunities, and the tenacity that is necessary to stay competitive then they learn from me.
+It’s like earning a micro-MBA everyday when I ask a question, or observe a presentation and discover something new.
+I also read a ton of books, listen to business podcasts, and constantly keep my ear to the ground listening to what is happening in real-time.
+Recently, I was invited to share my thoughts with one of these rockstar companies on how to stay relevant and on the cutting edge.
 I had a PowerPoint presentation prepared but was challenged in the moment to change it for the better based on conversations I had with some of their top producers.

 Here I’ve encapsulated what I’ve learned over the last six months and explain how you can apply this learning to your own business.

 - Consistency is the key to the Breakthrough.
-Doing the right things at the right time on a consistent basis is what separates winners from losers.
-Doings things right is a mark of distinction and critically important for long term growth.
+Doing the right thing at the right time on a consistent basis is what separates winners from losers.
+Doing things right is a mark of distinction and critically important for longterm growth.

 - If you don’t write it down, then it doesn’t exist.
 If you don’t look at it within 24 hours after writing it down and decide how to act, then it will die.
 It is one thing to write down what one is going to do.
 It’s an entirely different action to intentionally commit to reflecting, revising, and reaffirming key steps to making the action and your future a reality.

 As you consider any of the five insights, they can also be applied to one’s individual career.
-I invite you to review one each day, and commit to move into action as you create a brilliant life.
+I invite you to review one each day and commit to moving into action as you create a brilliant life.
 Use the hashtag #BrilliantLiving31 to let me know how you’re doing.
-I’d love to know which of these five insights most resonate with you and why.
+I’d love to know which of these five insights most resonates with you and why.

 I raise my glass to Brilliant Living!